Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 GDPR compliance is mandatory (compliance function, legal)

-Regulated industry: banks, insurance, fintech, BaFin-licensed
+Regulated industry: banks, insurance, FinTech, BaFin-licensed

-Mid-sized company (20–500 hires per year)
+Medium size (20–500 hires per year)

-The Switzerland and EU regulatory advantage
+The Swiss and EU regulatory advantage

-Switzerland: revFADP + FINMA compliance
+Switzerland: revDSG + FINMA compliance

 EU regulation: CRD VI, EBA-ESMA, AMLR